-Not far from his house-museum is the Santa Margherita Dei Cerchi Church.
+Not far from his house-museum you can go with the audioguide (audioguides) to the Santa Margherita Dei Cerchi Church.
 Here, Dante, aged 9, saw for the first time his beloved Beatrice who, as you may be aware, was his great inspiration to write the Divine Comedy.

 It was a forbidden love that inspired his poems.
 After her death from the plague, they would become his most celebrated works.

 Beatrice’s mortal remains rest in the church where they met for the first time.
 Next to her grave are a couple of baskets where lovers can leave their messages.